Skip to main content

 • “Do not worry about what I wrote above, start the game, open the manual for the game in the next window, put on the headphones, close your eyes for a moment - and the cool space dark ambient music will stick you in the chair at the very beginning - now open your eyes, go to page 1 manual and immerse yourself in the dark world of the dystopian society of the future.”

-• “The music is not good.”
+• “The music is almost non-existent.”

-• “The 'music' is not music at all; it's droning.”
+• “The "music" is not music at all; it's droning.”

 • grinding

-21 mentions Positive Neutral Negative
+25 mentions Positive Neutral Negative

-• “But when there are 8 different major and minor factions attacking you at once, not to mention random squid creatures moving strategically to cut off every supply line you own, it goes from challenging to tedious.”
+• “But when there are 8 different major & minor factions attacking you at once, not to mention random squid creatures moving strategically to cut off every supply line you own, it goes from challenging to tedious.”

 • optimization

-15 mentions Positive Neutral Negative
+19 mentions Positive Neutral Negative

-• “Edit: I changed this review from negative to positive because the performance seems much improved.
-My main gripe of insanely long AI turns is no longer the case, even with the options enabled that give the AI more time to plan.”
+• “Edit: I changed this review from negative to positive because the performance seems much improved; my main gripe of insanely long AI turns is no longer the case, even with the options enabled that give the AI more time to plan.”

 • “General game performance is excellent.”